VaibhavMishra02001/self_driving_vehicle/README.md

 # Implementation

+## Observation Space

+We used LiDar observation to measure relative distances of ego vehicle from other vehicles.
+In this method we don't need separate x,y coordinates and velocities are also not required thus,reducing the state space .Also,this method gives accurate and consistent results.

 ## State Space
 1)16 angles out of which we picked up only 5 to reduce our state space .Took only front and side angles ignoring backward ones.